SmartEngines/SmartIDReader-iOS-SDK/README.md

 * http://smartengines.biz/contacts
 * http://smartengines.ru/contacts

-Test and trial/full versions are only different in static library + configuration files so you wouldn't have to rewrite any code.
+Test and trial/full versions are only different in static library + configuration files so you wouldn't have to rewrite any code after you're finished integrating Smart IDReader SDK into your application.

 ## Smart IDReader overview